-The Council has policies and procedures in place to protect children and vulnerable adults.
+The council has policies and procedures in place to protect children and vulnerable adults.
 These policies and procedures are also intended to protect employees in their contact and dealings with children and vulnerable adults from accusations of inappropriate behaviour.

-An employee who suspects or has information that the conduct or behaviour of others is in any way inappropriate in relation to children and vulnerable adults must report their concerns immediately to their manager or by using the Council's whistle blowing policy.
+An employee who suspects or has information that the conduct or behaviour of others is in any way inappropriate in relation to children and vulnerable adults must report their concerns immediately to their manager or by using the council's Whistleblowing Policy.

-The safeguarding policies, procedures and guidance adopted by the Council are:
+The safeguarding policies, procedures and guidance adopted by the council are:

-- Ealing multi-agency safeguarding adults policy & procedures - London child protection procedures (including the procedure for dealing with allegations against staff) - Guidance for safer working practice for adults who work with children and young people
+- Ealing multi-agency safeguarding adults policy and procedures - London child protection procedures, including the procedure for dealing with allegations against staff - Guidance for safer working practice for adults who work with children and young people

-These documents are available on the Council's intranet.
+These documents are available on the intranet.

-Some service areas have local protocols which employees are required to follow when dealing with children and/or vulnerable adults.
+Some service areas have local protocols which employees are required to follow when dealing with children and or vulnerable adults.
 It is your responsibility to be aware of and comply with any specific local protocols that relate to your job.

-3 Health and safety
+Health and safety

-The Council has a legal duty of care for the health, safety and welfare of its employees.
+The council has a legal duty of care for the health, safety, and welfare of its employees.
 In addition, all employees must take reasonable steps to protect their own health and safety and that of other people who may be affected by their actions or omissions at work.
-Some employees, particularly managers, have specific responsibilities and these are detailed in both the Council's corporate and specific departmental safety policies and procedures.
-The Council's Corporate Health and Safety Policy and Handbook are available on the Council's intranet or from Human Resources.
+Some employees, particularly managers, have specific responsibilities and these are detailed in both the council's corporate and specific departmental safety policies and procedures.

-The Health and Safety Handbook contains policies and guidance documents on health and safety, including the accident reporting procedure, visual display screens, violence to staff, HIV and AIDS, and smoking at work.
+The Corporate Health and Safety section on OneSpace contains policies, procedures and guidance documents on health and safety, including the accident reporting procedure, visual display screens, violence to staff, HIV and AIDS, and smoking at work.

 Some departments have their own codes of practice as well.
 If you are not sure what the safety procedures are or where to get protective clothing and equipment, you must raise this with your manager.

-You can also seek further advice and guidance from Human Resources or from your trade union safety representative.
+You can also seek further advice and guidance from the Health and Safety Team or from your trade union safety representative.